mannuelf/mannuelferreira.com_nextjs/_posts/upgrading-my-lenovo-legion.md

 ### That has to go in there

 ![lenovo-legion-keyboard-replacement](/assets/blog/upgrading-my-lenovo-legion/legion-01.jpg)
-At this point I was questing my lifes choices.
+At this point I was questioning my lifes choices.

 ![lenovo-legion-keyboard-replacement](/assets/blog/upgrading-my-lenovo-legion/legion-02.jpg)